bitwarden/passwordless-android/README.md

    // Identifier for your server, for example 'example.com' if your backend is hosted at https://example.com. val rpId: String,

-   // This is where your Facet ID goes val origin: String,

    // Where your backend is hosted val backendUrl:String,